Lost Buildings

 Jessamine Cottage, c.1900

-This cottage, on the right, stood on Audenshaw Road and this view is from the embankment of Audenshaw Reservoir No. 3.
-Trafalgar House is to its left and this building is still extant.
+This cottage, on the right, stood on Audenshaw Rd and this view is from the embankment of Audenshaw Reservoir No. 3.